Meet Our Directors

 “Camp Highlander has given me more than I could ever have imagined and I look forward to sharing our mountain’s gifts with others each and every day.
 This place will forever be HOME to me!”

-Beth S. Lynch, Administrative Director
+Beth S. Lynch, Director of Communications

 Beth has a MS in Psychology with a specialization in Leadership and Coaching.
 She uses her many years of experience in business operations and her education to serve our families in a personal and meaningful way.